adooylabs/adooylabs.github.io/_posts/2014-12-16-rails-with-angularjs-beginning.markdown

 gem 'uglifier', '>= 1.3.0'
 # Use CoffeeScript for .js.coffee assets and views
 gem 'coffee-rails', '~> 4.0.0'
-# See https://github.com/sstephenson/execjs#readme for more supported runtimes
-# gem 'therubyracer',  platforms: :ruby

-# Use jquery as the JavaScript library
-gem 'jquery-rails'
-# Turbolinks makes following links in your web application faster.
-Read more: https://github.com/rails/turbolinks
-gem 'turbolinks'
 # Build JSON APIs with ease.
 Read more: https://github.com/rails/jbuilder
 gem 'jbuilder', '~> 2.0'
 # Use unicorn as the app server